ondrej-langr/toolbox/packages/bob/docs/template-file-types.md

 Templates have multiple teplate types.

-> Please keep in mind that bob will try to write to files at the end of command, not as soon as the template file is executed.
+> Please keep in mind that Tsuru will try to write to files at the end of command, not as soon as the template file is executed.

 ### `text`